esobine/expo-db-prob/README.md

 Reproducible example:

-I have a problem with requesting the database with expo-sqlite. test.db script :
+I have a problem with requesting the database with expo-sqlite tested with expo go. test.db script :

 ```